aarnavpbhat/SoccerSnap/README.md

-# Binz
-A program that recognizes whether an object is compostable, reyclable or belongs in garbage using Lobe in tenserflow.js:
+A program that recognizes whether an image showcases dribbling, shooting, tackling or passing using Lobe and TensorFlow.